 You could say, therefore, that the company has a knack for recognizing quality.
 This eye for excellence apparently applies not just to people; it extends to products too.
 Although they have no need to buy road cases themselves, they often handle their clients’ road cases.
 So while not a Fiasco customer, Production Transport Services are experts in truck-packing.
 And in their informed opinion, Fiasco cases are the best for loading trucks efficiently and safely.

 It’s no wonder.
 Fiasco has gone to such great pains to develop a superior truck-packing system that they have their own name for it: “Truck Packology.”
-Truck Packology works because all Fiasco cases are built to standardized dimensions, which makes life simple for Production Transport Services.
+Truck Packology works because all Fiasco cases are built to standardised dimensions, which makes life simple for Production Transport Services.
 Declan notes, for example, that unlike custom-built road cases, Fiasco cases can be easily double-stacked.

 “All our trucks are 2420mm in width,” Declan adds.
 “That’s the crucial number for 600mm-wide road cases.
-Because everything’s that width, you can maximize the ability to get four across the trucks.”
+Because everything’s that width, you can maximise the ability to get four across the trucks.”
 If math isn’t your strong suit, then here’s a figure that’s easy to grasp: “I reckon it halves the loading time,” says Declan when asked if packing a truck with Fiasco cases is quicker than doing so with ordinary road cases.

 “I reckon it halves the loading time.”

 All in all, that makes for a more enjoyable, hassle-free job.
-“Often, you rock up to load a truck for a client . . . and see a lot of different types of cases, then you know you’re in for a tough load and it’ll be hard to maximize space,” says Declan.
+“Often, you rock up to load a truck for a client . . . and see a lot of different types of cases, then you know you’re in for a tough load and it’ll be hard to maximise space,” says Declan.
 “But when you rock up and see Fiasco cases, you think, ‘Sweet!’”

 “When you rock up and see Fiasco cases, you think, ‘Sweet!’”